rcc-uchicago/matlab-optimization/README.md

 # matlab-optimization
-A repository to keep sample codes related to MATLAB optimization workshop.
-Eventually, the workshop material will move here.
+A repository to keep a set of sample code related to the MATLAB code optimization workshop.
+Most of the sample programs have MathWorks copyright.